JotaJotaTS/Assigment-Answers/Assigment 4/README.md

 I also upload a pep_sample.fa and target_sample.

-Ex of use with the original data:
+Examplo of program using the original data:

 ruby BlastProgram.rb TAIR10_cds_20101214_updated.fa pep.fa